 Rating testing is embedded within DuckCreek rating engine.
 One significant assumption that is made towards this rate testing strategy

-Rates are same as in Insurity system – no change in covereges, rating tiers, rate factors etc.
+Rates are same as in Insurity system – no change in coverages, rating tiers, rate factors etc.

 ISO commercial auto rates are implemented- reference manuals and rate tables are available for the analysts and QA team

-Existing rate test cases, calculators (if any), rate testing results are used for comparsion testing
+Existing rate test cases, calculators (if any), rate testing results are used for comparison testing

 One of the significant activity in rate testing involves preparation of a rate calculator that is used as version of truth for comparison.
-This is mitigated through
+This is utilized for a 3-way comparison to minimize the debugging time and avoid confusion of which system is correct

 Using existing Commercial lines implementation of Insurity as point of reference

 Using existing test data (scrubbed production policies) for input and comparison of output

+A rate calculator is prepared with all the rate and algorithms and made as a point of reference- version of truth

+This calculator is seasoned with production policies to make sure it accurately reflects the correct expected rating behavior

+This calculator is validated with business analysts and users to ensure it is the “version of truth”

+Test data available from scrubbing of production polices is used for testing against the three models

+Insurity system

+Rate calculator

+Duck Creek rating system

+Most of the cases, all three return the same value.
+Else, the system that has the defect will show itself and developers can debug the same

+Test team will prepare the rate calculator and arrange sessions to demonstrate and validate with business users

+Rata specifications and rating algorithms are provided to build the rate calculator